Philadelphia 76ers: 1982–1983: Third NBA championship

 Moses Malone won MVP honors in 1983, the same year he led the 76ers to their first title in 16 years.

 Harold Katz bought the 76ers from Dixon in 1981.
 On his watch, the final piece of the championship puzzle was completed before the 1982–83 season when they acquired center Moses Malone from the Houston Rockets.
 Led by Hall of Famers Julius Erving, Maurice Cheeks, and All-Stars Andrew Toney and Bobby Jones, they dominated the regular season, winning 65 games in what is still the second most winning year in franchise history.
-Malone was named League MVP, and when reporters asked how the playoffs would run, he answered, "four, four, four"—in other words, saying that the 76ers needed to win four games in each of the three rounds.
+Malone was named League MVP, and when reporters asked how the playoffs would run, he answered, "four, four, four" – in other words, saying that the 76ers needed to win four games in each of the three rounds.
 Malone's accent made his boast sound like "fo', fo', fo'."

 The 76ers backed up Malone's boast.
-They made a mockery of the Eastern Conference playoffs, first sweeping the New York Knicks and then beating the Milwaukee Bucks in five games.
+In the Eastern Conference playoff, they first swept the New York Knicks and then beat the Milwaukee Bucks in five games.
 The 76ers went on to win their third NBA championship (and second in Philadelphia) with a four-game sweep of the Los Angeles Lakers, who had defeated them the season before.
 Malone was named the playoffs' MVP.
-The 76ers did not quite fulfill Malone's prediction, as their run was actually "fo', fi', fo" ("four, five, four") – a loss to the Bucks in game four of the Eastern finals being the only blemish on their playoff run.
-Nonetheless, their 12–1 playoff record is tied for the fewest losses in league history with the 2000–01 Lakers, who went 15–1 en route to the NBA title, coincidentally beating the 76ers in the Finals (after suffering their only defeat that postseason in Game 1), and also with the 2016–2017 Golden State Warriors, who won the title with a 16–1 playoff record.
+The 76ers did not quite fulfill Malone's prediction, as their run was actually "fo', fi', fo" ("four, five, four") – a loss to the Bucks in game 4 of the conference finals being the only blemish on their playoff run.
+Nonetheless, their 12–1 playoff record is tied for the fewest losses in league history with the 2000–01 Lakers, who went 15–1 en route to the NBA title, coincidentally beating the 76ers in the Finals (after suffering their only defeat that postseason in game 1), and also with the 2016–2017 Golden State Warriors, who won the title with a 16–1 playoff record.
 The Philadelphia-based group Pieces Of A Dream had a minor hit in 1983 with the R&B song "Fo-Fi-Fo", which title was prompted by Malone's quip.
-This also marked the last major-pro championship in Philadelphia until the Phillies won the 2008 World Series.
+This also marked the last major-pro championship in Philadelphia until the Philadelphia Phillies won the 2008 World Series.